 People can get caught up in the rumor mill, even when they don’t mean to.
 But when people spread rumors about co-workers and distract others with unfavorable perceptions, the culture becomes fractured.
-Managers tell their peers about a difficult employee, but fail to discuss it with the employee themselves.
+Managers tell their peers about a difficult employee but fail to discuss it with the employee themselves.

 Each person wants to be trusted and hear information directly.
 But they don’t practice the leadership skill of communicating directly.
 Why?
 The most common answers are, “I don’t want to hurt that person’s feelings.”
 “If I do, the situation will get worse”.
-In reality, the result of not going direct damages the work relationship – it breaks trust.
+In reality, the result of not going direct damages the working relationship – it breaks trust.

 Unfortunately, it is impossible to earn the trust of your team if you are actively participating in the rumor mill.
 Active participation includes listening to the rumor.
 In others words, even just listening gives the other person an opportunity to spread the rumor.

 On the other side, by repeating only productive information—no rumors or gossip—and communicating directly with those who are involved in the situation at hand, people establish trust with their team members.
-They know that they must practice confidentiality to be an example of trust, and to earn the respect of others.
+They know that they must practice confidentiality to be an example of trust and to earn the respect of others.

 Not Getting Feedback from Employees?

 If you’re a receptive, attentive leader, chances are employees will have no problem coming to you with their concerns.
-When employees approach you so freely, you can pretty much rest assured that you are utilizing trust as your number one priority, and have a great relationship with the people you lead.
+When employees approach you so freely, you can pretty much rest assured that you are utilizing trust as your number one priority and have a great relationship with the people you lead.

 But what if your team members don’t want to talk to you?
 What if they don’t trust you?
 Would they risk speaking up to a manager they have no faith in?
 Probably not, and therein lies the problem that must be solved: If your employees don’t trust you enough to talk to you about what’s wrong, how will you ever know?